Mark Villar: Secretary of Public Works and Highways (2016–2021)

 Villar ran for a third term during the 2016 elections and won.
 However, he resigned from Congress on August 1, 2016 to become Secretary of Public Works and Highways, after being appointed by President Rodrigo Duterte before he took office on June 30.
 At 38 years old, Villar was the youngest—and wealthiest—Duterte cabinet member.
-Pending a special election to be held in Las Piñas to fill in Villar's seat in the lower house, House Speaker Pantaleon Alvarez has designated his wife, former DIWA Partylist representative Emmeline Aglipay-Villar, as interim representative.
+Pending a special election to be held in Las Piñas to fill in Villar's seat in the lower house, House Speaker Pantaleon Alvarez designated Villar's wife, former DIWA Partylist representative Emmeline Aglipay-Villar, as interim representative.
 Aglipay-Villar later became an undersecretary of the Department of Justice and was part of the team that reviewed the water concession agreements of Maynilad Water Services and Manila Water.
 However, the special election was never held up to the end of the 17th Congress.

-During his time as secretary, the Department of Public Works and Highways (DPWH) completed a total of 29264 km of roads, 5,950 bridges, 11,340 flood control projects, 222 evacuation centers, 133 Tatag ng Imprastraktura Para sa Kapayapaan at Seguridad (Tikas) projects, and 150,149 classrooms, while generating 6.5 million jobs.
-These projects were also part of the Build!
+During his time as secretary, the Department of Public Works and Highways (DPWH) completed a total of 29264 km of roads, 5,950 bridges, 11,340 flood control projects, 222 evacuation centers, 133 Tatag ng Imprastraktura Para sa Kapayapaan at Seguridad (Tikas) projects, and 150,149 classrooms, while generating 6.5 million jobs, according to Villar.
+These projects were part of the Build!
 Build!
 Build! program of the Duterte administration.
-The department faced controversy when Senator Panfilo Lacson flagged worth of DPWH infrastructure projects that had already been financed by the government for implementation in 2020 but were funded again for 2021.
-Duterte defended Villar for not being involved in the issue, saying that he is already rich.
-Villar formed a task force that led to relieving 14 personnel due to corruption.